RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   The way to *execute more instructions in parallel* is **SuperScalar processing**.

-  SuperScalar processing : the ability to initiate multiple instructions during the same clock cycle.
+  SuperScalar processing :

+    The ability to initiate multiple instructions during the same clock cycle.

   However, most processor designs inherit a legacy from their predecessors.
 (Binary compatibility)

-  Sequential execution model : the way processors were implemented many years ago.
+  Sequential execution model :

+    The way processors were implemented many years ago.
     In this model, one instruction is executed at a time in a sequential manner.
     Also, sequential model has a concept of precise state.

   Therefore, SuperScalar processing should maintain the feature of *instruction set compatibility* and a *sequential execution model*.